 The following is a guest post from Jordan Grahm.
-If you’re interested in submitting a guest post, please refer to our contributor guidelines.

 My name is Jordan Grahm.
 As of today I’ve lost 200 pounds and transformed my life and my body.
 This is my story.